OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 ## About OpenChain Project

-The OpenChain Project builds trust in open source by making open source license compliance simpler and more consistent.
-The OpenChain Specification defines a core set of requirements every quality compliance program must satisfy.
-OpenChain Conformance allows organizations to display their adherence to these requirements.
-The OpenChain Curriculum supports this process by providing extensive reference material for effective open source training and management.
+The OpenChain Project builds trust in open source by building business process standards, supporting reference material, services and a partner ecosystem.
 The result is that open source license compliance becomes more predictable, understandable and efficient for all participants in the software supply chain.
+The OpenChain Project is run by users of open source for the benefit of users of open source.
+It invites all parties to engage and participate in its activities.

 [https://www.linuxfoundation.org/](https://www.linuxfoundation.org/)